networktocode/jdiff/docs/index.md

 More on the **check** part: The check provides a way to test some keys or values in our collected data.
 The check portion is focused on providing a boolean result of the test.
 There are a few different ways to check our data.

-These are the different checks that can be performed on the data.
-These both describe the type of check and are also used as the argument to instantiate that type of check with the create method: `CheckType.create("check_type")`.
+Below are the names of checks provided by the library.
+These both describe the type of check performed against the data and are used as an argument to instantiate that type of check with the `create` method, e.g. `CheckType.create("check_type")`.

 - `exact_match`: the keys and values must match exactly between the two objects
 - `tolerance`: the keys must match and the values can differ according to the 'tolerance' value provided